Race and health: Care process-level variables

 Three major mechanisms are suggested by the Institute of Medicine that may contribute to healthcare disparities from the provider's side: bias (or prejudice) against racial and ethnic minorities; greater clinical uncertainty when interacting with minority patients; and beliefs held by the provider about the behavior or health of minorities.
 While research in this area is ongoing, some exclusions within clinical trials themselves are also present.
 A recent systematic review of the literature relating to hearing loss in adults demonstrated that many studies fail to include aspects of racial or ethnic diversity, resulting in studies that do not necessarily represent the US population.

 A 2023 scoping review of the literature found that in studies conducted in multiracial or multiethnic populations, the inclusion of race or ethnicity variables lacked thoughtful conceptualization and informative analysis regarding race or ethnicity as indicators of exposure to racialized social disadvantage, the systemic and structural barriers, discrimination, and social exclusion faced by individuals and communities based on their race or ethnicity, leading to disparities in access to resources, opportunities, and health outcomes.

+'Medical racism'

+An example of "medical racism" (in the words of Robert F. Kennedy Jr.) or "racism" (in the words of US President Bill Clinton) is the Tuskegee Syphilis Study in which, between 1932 and 1972, 400 Black Americans, diagnosed with syphilis, were biomedically experimented on while they were left ignorant of their diagnosis and were not treated with the effective treatments for syphilis existing in that era.